XufengXufengXufeng/Kaggle-Restaurant-VIsit/README.md

 the nn_model_with_cat and nn_model_with_dayofquarter notebooks are my attempts to create an easy nn with embedding layers.

 the nn_model_with_kernel data has the refined networks.
 I also tried to compare models with dropout and batch normalization, as well as 1d convolution layers.
-I added custmized learning rate modual with which I can change learning rate on the go.
+I added custmized learning rate modual with diminishing learning rate.
 I wrote my own batches, as the model requires multiples inputs (categorical and numerical).
 I don't have a GPU computer, so for performance reason, I wrote my own loss recorders that randomly select parts of validation data on every round of training.

 ## Files missing
 There are several files that exceed 100 mega bytes which couldn't be pushed to the github.
 Meanwhile, this repository is a convenient code notes loaction for my own use, as the nn class is quite complex to format.